IDKDeadXD/OEDOCS/docs/introduction.md

 ---
 title: Introduction
 description: Official documentation for Obsidian Essentials, a comprehensive server management add-on for Minecraft Bedrock Edition.
-lastUpdated: 2026-03-13
+lastUpdated: 2026-03-13T12:00:00Z
 ---

 # Obsidian Essentials

-Obsidian Essentials is a behavior pack add-on for Minecraft Bedrock Edition that gives server owners and administrators a complete suite of management tools - all controlled from inside the game through interactive menus and chat commands.
+Obsidian Essentials is an add-on for Minecraft Bedrock Edition — containing both a Behavior Pack and Resource Pack — that gives server owners and administrators a complete suite of management tools, all controlled from inside the game through interactive menus and chat commands.

 No external apps.
 No config files.
 Everything is done in-game.